 Silkie chickens are bantams, meaning they are very small, or miniature breed of chicken.
 This, combined with their endearing personalities, docility, and fluffy, silky feathers, make them fabulous pets for children.

-They lay about 3 eggs per week, (156 per year), and lay most of the year.
-The eggs, while small, are slightly shiny, and usually tinted.
+They lay about three eggs per week (156 per year), and lay most of the year.
+The eggs, while small, are slightly shiny and usually tinted.

-They are happy in small spaces and dont fly, go broody regularly and make excellent mothers, have a long life span (8-9 years) and are surprisingly robust.
-Interestingly, they also have 5 toes (rather than the usual 4), black skin and blue earlobes.
+They are happy in small spaces and don't fly, go broody regularly and make excellent mothers.
+Silkies have a long life span (8-9 years) and are surprisingly robust.
+Interestingly, they also have five toes (rather than the usual four), black skin and blue earlobes.

 We have five cats at the Farm.
-They are Maggie - Black and White female, Oompala - tortoise and white female, Toki - grey and white female, Pebbles - tabby female and Mash a Grey and White Tabby.
+They are Maggie, a black and white female; Oompala, a tortoise and white female; Toki, a grey and white female; Pebbles, a tabby female; and Mash, a grey and white tabby.
 Their main job is to keep the rodent population down to a manageable level!

 The guinea pigs at the Farm are kept for their small size, unique appearance and gentle temperament.
 They like to have a quiet chat and a cuddle.
 Remember to take in some freshly picked grass or dandelion leaves for them to nibble on!

-25 metres along the bike path from the Farm entrance.
-The apiary of bee hives is managed by beekeepers from the Victorian Apiarists Association Inc (Melbourne Section) club.
-Farm visitors can visit the apiary on the Second and Fourth Sunday of each Month from 10.30 am to 3.30, and, from a protected viewing caravan, watch the bees and the beekeepers opening the hives.
+Twenty-five metres along the bike path from the Farm entrance, an apiary of bee hives is managed by beekeepers from the Victorian Apiarists Association Inc (Melbourne section).
+Farm visitors can visit the apiary on the second and fourth Sunday of each month from 10.30 am to 3.30, and watch the bees and the beekeepers opening the hives from a protected viewing caravan.
 If they wish, visitors can borrow protective clothing and join the beekeepers next to the hives.
-Photos and descriptions of the apiary can be viewed at http://www.photoblog.com/ collingwoodbees
+Photos and descriptions of the apiary can be viewed at here.

-From the Farm and from surrounding gardens and bushland, the bees collect nectar which they make into honey.
-The beekeepers remove the honey and honeycomb from the hives which is then sold at the Farm Reception and at our monthly Farmers Markets, usually during Summer and Autumn.
+The bees collect nectar from the Farm and surrounding gardens and bushland which they make into honey.
+The beekeepers remove the honey and honeycomb from the hives which is then sold at the Farm reception and at our monthly farmers' market, usually during summer and autumn.